-BMW and Jaguar Land Rover to jointly develop electric car components
+BMW and Jaguar Land Rover to jointly develop electric car parts

 BMW bought Britain’s Rover Group, which included the Jaguar and Land Rover brands, for 800 million pounds in 1994 only to sell Jaguar Land Rover to Ford in March 2000 for $2.7 billion.
 In 2008 India’s Tata Group bought Jaguar and Land Rover from Ford for $2.3 billion.

-Reporting by Edward Taylor, editing by Riham Alkousaa and Thomas Escritt
+Reporting by Edward Taylor, editing by Riham Alkousaa, Thomas Escritt and Alexandra Hudson